gwiazdorrr/CxxSwizzle/README.md

 2015.02.17 Update: The library now comes with SIMD support.
 More info soon.

-CxxSwizzle (a reality-friendly way of writing down "C++ Swizzle") is a header-only, dependency free extensible library bringing shader languages' (GLSL, HSLS) vector "swizzle" syntax into C++.
+CxxSwizzle (a reality-friendly way of writing down "C++ Swizzle") is a header-only, dependency free extensible library bringing shader languages' (GLSL, HLSL) vector "swizzle" syntax into C++.
 Basically, you can do this in C++ now:

     vec4 foo(0);                        // 0,0,0,0
     foo.yx = vec2(2, 1);                // 1,2,0,0